 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-When one eye fails to develop normal central vision in preschool-aged children and is not caused by eye diseases, optometrists may diagnose this condition as amblyopia, or "lazy eye".
+When one eye fails to develop a normal central vision and is not caused by eye diseases, your optometrist may diagnose this condition as amblyopia, or "lazy eye".
 Amblyopia does not impair peripheral vision.
-Instead, lazy eye involves the inability of both eyes to converge (focus) on objects in the forward visual field.
-Since early diagnosis of amblyopia significantly increases treatment outcomes, your eye doctors near Greenville recommend all children have a comprehensive eye exam when they are six months old, followed by another eye exam at age two.
-If the diagnosis of amblyopia is delayed until a child is a teenager or adult, treatment will take longer and may be less effective than when provided before they start school.
+Early diagnosis of amblyopia significantly increases treatment outcomes.
+If the diagnosis of amblyopia is delayed until a child is a teenager or an adult, treatment will take longer and may be less effective than when provided at a younger age.

-If you notice one of your child's eyes wandering outward or inward during their first few months of life, make an appointment with your optometrists for an infant eye exam.
-Other symptoms of possible amblyopia include:
+If you notice one of your child's eyes wandering outward or inward after six months of age, make an appointment with your optometrist at Carolina Vision Care.
+Other potential symptoms of amblyopia include:

 Early in life, certain conditions within the eye and surrounding eye muscles interfere with normal functioning of nerve pathways between the brain and retina.
-As the weaker eye receives fewer and fewer visual signals, the ability of both eyes to converge decreases.
-Ultimately, the brain simply ignores visual input produced by the weaker eye.
-Strabismus (muscle imbalance), refractive anisometropia (extreme differences in visual clarity between the eyes) and deprivation of vision caused by cataracts or similar eye conditions are the primary causes of amblyopia.
+As the weaker eye receives fewer and fewer visual signals, the ability of both eyes to work together decreases.
+Ultimately, the brain simply ignores visual input produced by the weaker eye which causes amblyopia.
+There are several different types of Amblyopia including:

 In rare cases, optometrists may recommend surgery for correcting underlying eye conditions causing amblyopia.

-To ensure your child is not experiencing amblyopia, refractive errors or other vision problems, please call your eye doctors near Greenville today at 252-752-4380.
+To ensure your child is not experiencing amblyopia, refractive errors, or other vision problems, please call our optometrists in Greenville today at 252-752-4380.